JeffersonLab/halld_recon/src/plugins/Calibration/CDC_amp/README.md

 The script can also be used to calculate the overall chamber gain for each run, before performing another calibration launch and fine-tuning the gain with the CDC\_dedx plugin, but this is no longer standard practice.

-gaincalibs.py creates the following files:
+CDC\_gains.C creates the following files:
 - cdc_amphistos.root Landau fit parameters for each straw
 - cdc_new_ascale.txt Overall chamber gain factor
 - cdc_new_wiregains.txt Gain factors for individual chamber wires